databhishek/databhishek.github.io/_posts/2014-12-31-a-new-years-delights.md

 ---
 layout: post
-title: "A New Year's Delights."
+title: "A New Year's Delights"
 date: "2014-12-31"
 ---